gummyniki/filefetch/README.md

 yay -S filefetch
 ```

-*(btw make sure to have cargo installed, it's the package manager for rust)*
+*(btw if you're installing from crates.io make sure to have cargo installed, it's the package manager for rust)*

 ## 🧪 Usage